jmfulgham/repl/README.md

 7. LIST WAREHOUSE

 ## Details
-- Our application will take in user input one line at a time.
+- The application will take in user input one line at a time.

 Bold text denotes text that will be entered as-is, italics denote arguments that will be replaced by a value.
 Optional arguments are surrounded by square brackets ([]).